House tees up final vote for $1.7 trillion spending bill

-WASHINGTON (AP) — A $1.7 trillion spending bill financing federal agencies through September and providing more aid to a devastated Ukraine is expected to clear the House Friday as lawmakers race to finish their work for the year and avoid a partial government shutdown.
+WASHINGTON (AP) — A $1.7 trillion spending bill financing federal agencies through September and providing more aid to a devastated Ukraine is expected to clear the House on Friday as lawmakers race to finish their work for the year and avoid a partial government shutdown.

 Passage of the bill represents a closing act for Rep. Nancy Pelosi’s second stint as House speaker, and for the Democratic majority she led back to power in the 2018 election.
 Republicans will take control of the House next year and Rep. Kevin McCarthy is campaigning to replace her.

 He is appealing for support from staunch conservatives in his caucus who have largely trashed the size of the bill and many of the priorities it contains.
+He spoke with a raised voice for about 25 minutes, assailing the bill for spending too much and doing too little to curb illegal immigration and the flow of fentanyl across the U.S.-Mexico border.

+“This is a monstrosity that is one of the most shameful acts I’ve ever seen in this body,” McCarthy said of the legislation.

+Pelosi said “we have a big bill here because we had big needs for the country,” then turned her focus to McCarthy:

+“It was sad to hear the minority leader say that this legislation is the most shameful thing to be seen on the House floor in this Congress,” Pelosi said.
+“I can’t help but wonder, had he forgotten January 6th?”

 The Senate passed the defense-heavy measure with significant bipartisan support on Thursday, but the vote will surely be more split in the House.
-Some 30 GOP lawmakers promised to block any legislative priority that comes from those Republican senators who voted for the bill and leadership has urged a no vote.
+Some 30 GOP lawmakers promised to block any legislative priority that comes from those Republican senators who voted for the bill and the leadership has urged a no vote.

 The bill runs for 4,155 pages, not including amendments the Senate added.
 It contains about a 6% percent increase in spending for domestic initiatives, to $772.5 billion.
 Spending on defense programs will increase by about 10% to $858 billion.

 The expected passage comes only hours before financing for federal agencies expires.
-Lawmakers have passed two stopgap spending measures to keep the government operating so far for this fiscal year and a third was set to pass Friday as well to ensure services continue until President Joe Biden could sign the full-year measure, called an omnibus, into law.
+Lawmakers have passed two stopgap spending measures to keep the government operating so far for this budget year and a third was set to pass Friday as well to ensure services continue until President Joe Biden could sign the full-year measure, called an omnibus, into law.

 The massive bill wraps together 12 appropriations bills, aid to Ukraine and disaster relief for communities recovering from hurricanes, flooding and wildfires.
 It also contains scores of policy changes that lawmakers worked to include in the final major bill being considered by the current Congress.